 Heirlooms vs. Hybrids: What’s the Difference?

 I remember the first time that I noticed that the tomato plants at my local nursery were marked “heirloom” and others were marked “hybrid” and I wondered what the difference was.
-I admit that my first reaction was to think that the hybrid were somehow the inferior version.
+I admit that my first reaction was to think that the hybrid was somehow the inferior version.

 Have you ever wondered what these terms mean – or which is better for you?